-The Behavioral Health Division (BHD), under the authority of the SMA, oversees the contractor responsible for maintaining and supporting the EMWS.

-The BHD maintains oversight and direction of system enhancements, maintenance, role access, testing, accuracy of data and user training needs.

-The BHD also oversees the system interfaces between EMWS, and the MMIS.
+The Division of Healthcare Financing oversees the contractor responsible for maintaining and supporting the EMWS.
+The Division maintains oversight and direction of system enhancements, maintenance, role access, testing, the accuracy of data and user training needs and also oversees the system interfaces between EMWS, and the MMIS.